APogue/APogue.github.io/_posts/posts/2024-09-14-TitleVI-Model.md

 	- There are barriers to reporting

-		- Title IX Coordinator awareness can reduce other barriers
+		- "Reflexive" Title IX Coordinator awareness can reduce other barriers (opinion?)

 		- A posting requirement wrt Title IX Coordinators may be insufficient